lhanson/maven-wagon/README.md

     * @plexus.component role="org.apache.maven.wagon.providers.ssh.knownhost.KnownHostsProvider"
     *    role-hint="single"

+## The solution

-So, to solve this difficulty, this package introduces a patch to the AbstractJschWagon class, that adds a new `hostKey` configuration parameter in `settings.xml` and avoids using the `FileKnownHostProvider` when this parameter is defined.
+To solve this difficulty, this package introduces a patch to the `AbstractJschWagon` class, that adds a new `hostKey` configuration parameter in `settings.xml` and avoids using the `FileKnownHostProvider` when this parameter is defined.
 The host name and key set in the `hostKey` parameter are published as the unique host key entry used when invoking Jsch to connect to the remote server.